 - You’re eligible for a Medicare Savings Program

 - You’re eligible for Medicare because of disability, you were responsible for premium penalties and later turned 65

 General Enrollment Period and Medicare Savings Programs

-If you originally declined Medicare Part B during your Initial Enrollment Period (IEP) because the premium cost was too high, you’re not alone.
-Although, you’ll want to take advantage of the Medicare Part B General Enrollment Period.
+If you originally declined Part B during your Initial Enrollment Period (IEP) because the premium cost was too high, you’re not alone.
+Although, you’ll want to take advantage of the Part B General Enrollment Period.

 If you didn’t qualify for premium-free Part A, you might have opted to not enroll during your IEP because the premium cost for Part A is even higher than Part B.